 Alternatives to animal testing

-Alternatives to animal tests are often cheaper, quicker and more effective
+Non-animal methods are often cheaper, quicker and more effective

-Types of alternatives
+Types of non-animal methods

 Almost every type of human and animal cell can be grown in the laboratory.
 Scientists have even managed to coax cells to grow into 3D structures, such as miniature human organs, which can provide a more realistic way to test new therapies.